 Paying Restitution When Supervised Release Ends

 A common question I hear is, “What happens when I’m off supervised release?
 Do I still owe restitution?”.
-When you finish your supervised release this does not release you from restitution liability; your restitution will be transferred and supervised by the Federal Litigation Unit (FLU) for the next twenty years, and they can renew it for another 20 years after that.
+When you finish your supervised release this does not release you from restitution liability; your restitution will be transferred and supervised by the Federal Litigation Unit (FLU) for the next twenty years.
 YOU CAN NOT GO BACK TO PRISON once you are off supervised release if you attempt to avoid pay your restitution.
 When you are off supervised release your restitution will become a civil matter.
 The FLU will send you financial income reports to fill out.
 It’s up to you if you want to fill them out or not, these income reports are voluntary but if not furnished the US DOJ may seek disclosure through other means.

 The FLU is seriously behind on collecting restitution at this time (some people do not hear from them for years).
 One source had this to say about the Federal Litigation Unit on collections: